ACCESS-NRI/access-om3-configs/panantarctic_instructions.md

 Also aiming to increase the  timestep after a few days of spinup.
 However, also need to make sure dt_therm not too big: https://bb.cgd.ucar.edu/cesm/threads/limit-on-dt_therm-in-regional-configs.8226/

 Also copied diag rho coordinates from the panan. not sure about the formatting....

+Northern boundary issue resolved by reverting to `WRIGHT_REDUCED` EOS